NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     ## [1] "PICOL"

 Download the reflectance data that encompasses this data point.
+Reflectance data can be quite large (~500-600+ MB per tile), so for this example, we'll only download the single tile needed.
+We'll leave the `check.size` field empty (default is TRUE), which means we will need to enter `y` in order to continue the download.

     byTileAOP(dpID='DP3.30006.001',